jtparks/Bash-matrix/README.md

 114	140
 ```
 ### Creation Purpose
-This script was created as an assignment for an Operating Systems I class
+This script was created as an assignment for an Operating Systems I class.